j2store/userguide/product_tags_menuitem.md

 ## Adding a tag to the product

-Once a tag has been created, the next step would be to add it to the product.That can be done as simple as this:
+Once a tag has been created, the next step will be to add it to the product.That can be done as simple as this:

 * Navigate to Content->Product article.